floratos-lab/hipc-signature/admin_tool.md

 protein.data.location=file:${HIPC_DATA_HOME}/subject_data/protein/uniprot_sprot_human.dat
 ```

 * ***shRNA***:  shRNA data as provide by the [RNAi Consortium at the Broad Institute](http://www.broadinstitute.org/rnai/trc/lib).
-After downloading and unzipping [ctd2-dashboard-seed.zip](https://bitbucket.org/cbio_mskcc/ctd2-dashboard/downloads/ctd2-dashboard-seed.zip), a subset of this data can be found in $HIPC_DATA_HOME/subject_data/shrna.
+After downloading and unzipping *zipped dashboard data*, a subset of this data can be found in $HIPC_DATA_HOME/subject_data/shrna.
 The following entries in admin.properties specify the location of shRNA data:

 ```
 #!shell